echkode/PhantomBrigadeMod_TargetedUnitPopup/README.md

 # TargetedUnitPopup

+**This mod is obsolete.** The game has been patched by the publisher so this popup now appears when hovering over an attack action.

 A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) to show a popup with the targeted unit when hovering over an attack action.

 It is compatible with game version **1.1.2-b5993** (Epic/Steam).